 Interviews include supporting students and promoting them to academic success.
 Furthermore, helping them find their strengths and interests.

-A study advisor works for the benefit of students and looks after their interests It is possible to talk about everything between heaven and earth and is kept confidential in all conversations.
+Student counsellor works for the benefit of students and looks after their interests.
+Students are welcome to talk about everything that is on their mind and it is kept confidential in all conversations.
 Efforts are made to provide students with the support they need whether the errands are related to promoting themselves and strengthening themselves in learning or personal difficulties and traumas.

-Students are advised to contact the subject manager regarding issues that arise in the program itself.
+Students are advised to contact the programme director regarding issues that arise in the program itself.

-Students can apply for a grant for psychological benefits from the Iceland Academy of the Arts.
+Students can apply for a grant for psychological benefits from IUA.

-To apply for the grant, you start by making an appointment with a study advisor.
+To apply for the grant, you make an appointment with the student counsellor.

-Career counseling is a process that seeks to empower individuals in the direction of knowing themselves better so that they can make decisions about their future.
-Therefore, the main role of LHÍ's career counseling is to help students prepare for further education or professional life after their studies end at LHÍ.
+Career counselling is a process that seeks to empower individuals in the direction of knowing themselves better so that they can make decisions about their future.
+Therefore, the main role of IUA career counselling is to help students prepare for further education or professional life after their studies end at IUA.
 Short courses, lectures and interviews are held on issues related to life after graduation.

 EVALUATION OF PREVIOUS STUDIES